hardkoded/puppeteer-sharp/docfx_project/examples/ReuseChrome.md

-# How to download Chrome to a custom location and reuse Chrome from a custom location
+# How to download and reuse Chrome from a custom location

 _Contributors: [Bilal Durrani](https://bilaldurrani.io/)_